-Nepal bans solo climbers from Mount Everest under new rules – BBC News
+Nepal bans solo climbers from Everest – Citizen

 |